pattusdev/Shop24/README.md

 • Bonus points if you include tests in your solution

 ## What are we not looking to test?
-• We don't expect you to implement authenticationor authorization
+• We don't expect you to implement authentication or authorization